hillu/go-yara/README.md

 ## Build Tags

-_go-yara_ is tested with the latest stable version of YARA, currently 3.7.
-If you need to to build with an older version of YARA, certain features that are not present in older versions can be excluded by passing a build tag such as `yara3.3`, `yara3.4`, `yara3.5`.
-If you want to build with a git snapshot of YARA, you may use a build tag corresponding to the upcoming stable YARA version, currently `yara3.8`.
+_go-yara_ is tested with the latest stable version of YARA, currently 3.8.
+If you need to to build with an older version of YARA, certain features that are not present in older versions can be excluded by passing a build tag such as `yara3.7`, `yara3.6`, `yara3.5`, etc..
+If you want to build with a git snapshot of YARA, you may use a build tag corresponding to the upcoming stable YARA version, currently `yara3.9`.
 You also need to pass the tag when you build your own project.

 The build tag `yara_static` can be used to tell the Go toolchain to